Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 }
 ```

-This way, assign-once properties can be defined by plain delegation:
+This way, an assign-once property definition is a delegation:

 ```kotlin
 class Example {